-Metacognition is a phrase that is becoming increasingly popular in education.
+Metacognition is a concept that is becoming increasingly popular in education.
 Ever since the Education Endowment Foundation Toolkit highlighted metacognition as one of the most cost-effective ways to help students improve their learning, more and more schools have started teaching metacognition in the classroom.
 But what exactly is metacognition and how can teachers help students develop it?

 Metacognition in the Classroom